 Don’t mount a smoke detector in areas where the alarm can be triggered inappropriately — such as by smoke from cooking, steam from the shower, or in the garage where combustion products from the car’s engine can set it off.

-At IBX Services, our certified technicians are experts in emergency board-up, soot and odor removal, detailed cleaning, water damage remediation, content clean-up, and structural restoration.
+At IBX Services, our certified technicians are experts in emergency board-up, soot and odour removal, detailed cleaning, water damage remediation, content clean-up, and structural restoration.
 With an assigned project manager, our consultants create a step-by-step plan to mitigate the damage and restore your property to its pre-loss condition.